ietf-wg-webtrans/draft-ietf-webtrans-http2/draft-kinnear-webtransport-http2.md

 The WebTransport framework {{?I-D.vvv-webtransport-overview}} defines a set of optional transport properties that clients can use to determine the presence of features which might allow additional optimizations beyond the common set of properties available via all WebTransport protocols.
-Http2Transport supports the following properties.
+Below are details about support in Http2Transport for those properties.

 Stream Independence: